Are Inherited Assets Considered a Marital Asset in Illinois?

 Contact an Illinois Family Law Attorney Today

-Whether or not you have proof of your non-marital assets, our attorneys at Diamond Divorce Law are ready to dedicate ourselves to your cause.
+Whether or not you have proof of your non-marital assets, our attorneys at Diamond Divorce Law are ready to dedicate themselves to your cause.
 We’ve helped clients navigate divorce and all the family law difficulties that go with it for decades, and we’re ready to help you.
-Contact us today to get started.
+Whether it’s handling the division of assets or fighting for your rights in child custody and support, our team has the experience and knowledge to guide you through the process.